General English for Spouses / Partners

 Who should enroll in this program?

-This English language course is specifically designed for adults at the beginning to low intermediate levels.
-The course will focus on developing functional oral language skills in English commonly used in social settings.
-Through a series of listening, speaking, and reading activities, students will learn to talk about common topics, and make simple conversation.
+This English-language course is specifically designed for adults at the beginning to low intermediate levels.
+The course focuses on developing functional oral language skills commonly used in social settings.
+Through a series of listening, speaking, and reading activities, students learn to talk about common topics, and make simple conversation.
 To allow as many participants as possible to take part in the program, preference is given to language learners who have not not been enrolled the ELC’s General English class before.

 How do I enroll?

 General English for Spouses/Partners is offered only in the Spring Semester.
 In December, you will be able to apply for the class.

 What is a “Partner”?
 This course is available to same-sex domestic partners of the VU Community.